-Since Route 66 cuts a diagonal path through the heart of Oklahoma, traveling the Route provides the perfect opportunity to “wander off the path” and visit many communities not located directly on the Route.
+Since Route 66 cuts a diagonal path through the heart of Oklahoma, travelling the Route provides the perfect opportunity to “wander off the path” and visit many communities not located directly on the Route.

-On the Route itself, the traveler will find wonderful small towns filled with friendly folks, big cities with their wild mix of art deco and modern architectural styles, antique stores and gift shops of all kinds, cool old buildings (from restored to ruins) that provide the perfect photo opportunity, a smorgasbord of restaurants sure to ruin anyone’s diet, a diversity of museums that will satisfy anyone’s historical palette, city parks, lakes, sculptures and more.
+On the Route itself, the traveller will find wonderful small towns filled with friendly folks, big cities with their wild mix of art deco and modern architectural styles, antique stores and gift shops of all kinds, cool old buildings (from restored to ruins) that provide the perfect photo opportunity, a smorgasbord of restaurants sure to ruin anyone’s diet, a diversity of museums that will satisfy anyone’s historical palette, city parks, lakes, sculptures and more.

-Traveling 66 in Oklahoma, offers a truly unforgettable experience.
+Travelling 66 in Oklahoma, offers a truly unforgettable experience.

 Information provided by the Oklahoma Route 66 Association, P.O.
 Box 21392, Oklahoma City, OK, 73156.
 405.258.0008; www.oklahomaroute66.com